 Do you feel like indulging?
 This sumptuous pasta dish can be easily prepared by blending our Essence de Champignon Gold with sherry and some cream.
 We sauté bacon with shallots, add fresh thyme and, once the penne is cooked, stir in the morels.
 Top with Parmesan cheese.
 You could use the same sauce over rice or couscous, as well.
 This recipe is easily doubled or quadrupled.

-Here's a terrific, hearty soup recipe created by TheSauceDude's sister, Lu, who really knows how to work her way around a kitchen.
-It's an ideal weekend recipe on a cold winter day, which they have plenty of in Lu's home state of Minnesoooohta.
+Here's a terrific, hearty soup recipe ideal for a cold winter day.
 A great combination of earthy flavors from mushrooms balanced nicely with potatoes, sweet onion, carrots, and corn.
 Gluten free and vegetarian as is.
 We like to serve it with some warm cornbread, and one of our cooks adds a bit of cream for a more decadent dish.

 Translated as "German sauce," this silky, traditional French sauce is enriched with egg yolks and cream and flavored with a hint of mushroom and lemon.
 Serve it as is with chicken or vegetables, or try adding chopped fresh herbs or minced capers to make a delicious variation.

 When artichokes and mushrooms are partnered with the palest veal, Glace de Poulet Gold adds just the flavor needed for the rich sauce without overpowering the other ingredients for this delicious mushroom stew.
 This hearty dish gets better as it sits, so you can make it ahead.
 Double it for a crowd.
 Serve over buttered noodles, rice, or couscous.
 Everyone will love this veal, artichoke and mushroom stew.

 This rich, elegant puréed soup gets its creamy texture from rice and its great flavor from an assortment of wild mushrooms complemented by a little thyme.